EventLink Manual Pairing

 tl;dr

-I led UX design for the Manual Pairing feature in Wizards of the Coast’s EventLink platform to solve a long-standing pain point for Tournament Organizers.
-Collaborating with a Subject Matter Expert, I defined task flows, prototyped key interactions, and delivered high-fidelity mockups focused on clarity and ease of use.
-We validated the design through in-store usability testing across three game stores.
-Post-launch, support tickets dropped by 43%, user satisfaction rose to 86%, and the feature received the highest engagement of any EventLink announcement, confirming its value and effectiveness.
+I led UX design for the Manual Pairing feature in Wizards of the Coast’s EventLink platform, solving a long-standing pain point for Tournament Organizers.
+Partnering with a Subject Matter Expert, I mapped task flows, prototyped interactions, and delivered high-fidelity mockups focused on clarity and ease of use.
+We validated the design through in-store testing at three game stores.
+After launch, support tickets dropped by 43% and satisfaction rose 5 points to 86%.

 Situation

 EventLink is Wizards of the Coast's official web-based tournament management system for Magic: The Gathering.
 Local game stores (LGS) use it to streamline the process of organizing, running, and reporting events.
-EventLink was paired with the Magic the Gathering Companion app that allowed players in LGS's to self report wins and losses during events.
+EventLink is also paired with the Magic the Gathering Companion app that allows players in LGS's to self report wins and losses during events.
 Reviewing feedback from Local Game Stores and online sentiment from players, we discovered that we were missing a pairing editing feature.
 What we learned was that

 1. Human error and player misreports happen